 AGENT AND BROKER COMPENSATION.
 In 2005, several states considered new legislation or regulations regarding the compensation of agents and brokers by insurance companies.
 The proposals ranged in nature from new disclosure requirements to new duties on insurance agents and brokers in dealing with customers.
-As of the end of the year, new disclosure requirements have been imposed in certain circumstances upon some agents and brokers in several states, including Texas.
+New disclosure requirements have been imposed in certain circumstances upon some agents and brokers in several states, including Texas.